 Upon selection of worksheet WaterBankRel, the user will see the same warning and the value of negative balance (Cell M14).
 Column T will be used to remedy negative Water Bank Account Balances.
 The column is currently populated with the time series for Example 1.
 By scrolling down the column the user will find negative balances will begin to occur in June 1990 (-3,348 acre-feet on June 9).
 To remedy the new resultant negative Water Bank Account Balance an additional 3,348 acre-feet of supplemental release is entered in Column T. The worksheet will recalculate and show a revised balance for the day as zero.
 Subsequent balances will also change.
 The user will continue to make daily entries to eliminate the negative balances.
-Supplemental releases is required again beginning June 28, 1991, and ends during July.
+Supplemental releases are needed through the later part of July for 1990.
+The exercise of entering supplemental releases is required again beginning June 28, 1991, and ends during July.
 Supplemental releases are also required beginning March 1992.
-It is recommended that the previously entered supplemental releases for 1992 should result in the negative balance warning going away.
+It is recommended that the previously entered supplemental releases entered for 1992 for Example 1 be deleted.
+Completing the supplemental releases for 1992 should result in the negative balance warning going away.